 - make sure you see your dentist regularly

-- don't drink or eat acidic foods, such as fruit juice, during a binge and after purging
+- do not drink or eat acidic foods, such as fruit juice, during a binge and after purging

 Antidepressants should not be offered as the only treatment for bulimia.
 But you may be offered an antidepressant, such as fluoxetine (Prozac), in combination with therapy or self-help treatment, to help you manage other conditions, such as:

-Antidepressants are very rarely prescribed for children or young people under 18.
+Antidepressants are rarely prescribed for children or young people under 18.

 Where treatment will happen

 Most people with bulimia will be able to stay at home during their treatment.
-You will usually have appointments at your clinic and then be able to go home.
+You'll usually have appointments at your clinic and then be able to go home.